-The Flow Sensor does not have a limit on the number of interfaces or a limit for flows/second.
-Each Flow Sensor instance can process the flows of a single flow exporter.
-A server with enough RAM can run tens of Flow Sensor instances.
-For Flow Sensors, the size of the RAM is much more important than the CPU speed.
+Flow Sensor does not have a limit on the number of interfaces it can monitor or a limit of how many flows per second it can process.
+Each Flow Sensor can process the flows of a single flow exporter.
+A server with enough RAM can run tens of Flow Sensors.
+For Flow Sensor, the amount of the RAM is much more important than the CPU speed.

-When the Flow Collector feature is enabled, the Flow Sensor stores all received flows on the local disk in a compressed binary format.
+Flow Sensor stores all received flows on the local disk in a compressed binary format.